Azure/Azure-Functions/VS-AzureTools-ReleaseNotes.md

 These are the changes to each version that has been released on the official Visual Studio extension Marketplace.

+## 15.0.31201.0

+- Remote debugging now works with V2 projects
+-	Updated template selector in new project dialog to say ".NET Core" instead of ".NET Standard"

 ## 15.0.31114.0

 - .NET Core support